lborgman/mm4i/README.md

 </a>

-There is not much to learn.
-Just try it.
-If you think something needs to be explained then please tell me [here](https://github.com/lborgman/mm4i/issues).
+There is not much to learn—just try it.
+If you think something needs to be explained, please [tell me](https://github.com/lborgman/mm4i/issues).
 (Hm.
 But take a look at the table of contents below.)